AaronWalker96/project-name-generator/README.md

 ## Running the Project

-The api can be started by running the command `go run main.go` where access will be available at `localhost:8080`.
-You can get a generated word by making a call to the `/generate` endpoint.
+A `docker-compose.yml` file has been provided which can be run with `docker-compose up` where the api can be accessed on `localhost:8080`.
+Generated words are provided on the `generate` endpoint.